 Although you can’t browse the Library’s shelves in person, you can use the Catalogue to browse by title, author, subject or Dewey number.

-One way to browse collection items from the Chinese collections, you can browse using the call number prefixes.
+One way to browse collection items from the Chinese collections is by using the call number prefixes.
 For example, a search of the call number prefix ‘LMS’ will reveal a list of items in the London Missionary Society collection and you can use the call number ‘CHN’ to browse books in the Chinese Australiana collection.